 Your home’s furnace is essential to your family’s day-to-day comfort, and is a major investment in your property.
-It makes sense to thoroughly research available options before upgrading or installing a furnace.
+It makes sense to thoroughly research available options before making any decisions around a furnace upgrade or furnace installation project.
 There are a number of factors to consider that can not only improve your home’s comfort, but may also help you save on your home energy costs.

 Types of Furnaces

 The two most common types of home heating systems include forced air and radiant (or boiler) systems.
-Forced air systems require ductwork to blow (or force) the heated air through in order to distribute heat to various rooms of your home.
+Forced air systems require ductwork to blow (or force) the heated air.
+This process distributes heat throughout your home.
 Radiant heating systems come in several different forms.
-They rely on boilers, which send heated water or steam through a series of pipes to radiators or baseboards, which give off heat wherever they are installed.
+These systems rely on boilers, which send heated water (steam) through a series of pipes to radiators (or baseboards).
+The radiators or baseboard provide heat wherever they are installed.
 Radiant heating systems may also transfer heat to a floor through hot water tubing installed beneath the flooring surface.

-Electric furnaces are an excellent choice for areas that do not experience intense winter weather, and generally have the lowest initial upfront costs.
-Due to the costs of electricity they can be somewhat expensive to operate, but are considered to be fairly energy efficient — especially in areas where the temperature stays above freezing.
-Other benefits of electric furnaces are that they are typically small and easy to install, don’t require special venting or piping, are easy to maintain, and last for up to 15-20 years.
+Electric furnaces are an excellent choice for areas that do not experience intense winter weather.
+Generally, electric furnaces have the lowest initial upfront costs as well.
+Due to electricity costs, these furnaces remain expensive to operate.
+However, electric furnaces are considered to be fairly energy efficient.
+In particular, electric furnaces remain energy efficient in areas where the temperature stays above freezing.
+Other benefits of electric furnaces include size (typically small) and ease of furnace installation.
+Plus, these furnaces don’t require special venting or piping, are easy to maintain and last for up to 15-20 years.

-The most popular type of furnace, gas furnaces are an excellent choice for areas that experience harsh winter weather.
-They do come with a higher upfront cost than electric models, but this is generally offset by lower monthly operating costs as gas furnaces are highly efficient.
-Because of this, they are able to quickly heat your home.
-Unlike electric models, gas furnaces often come with additional costs including installing, replacing, and maintenance needs such as regularly cleaning ductwork, annual inspections of the main unit, and replacement filters.
-A gas furnace can sometimes be converted for use with propane at a cost of around $20-$100 for the conversion kit.
+The most popular type of furnace, gas furnaces offers an excellent choice for areas that experience harsh winter weather.
+Gas furnaces have a higher upfront cost than electric models.
+However, this cost remains offset by lower monthly operating costs.
+Plus, gas furnaces are highly efficient, which means they quickly heat your home.
+Unlike electric models, gas furnaces often come with additional costs including installing, replacing, and maintenance requirements.
+For example, gas furnaces require regularly cleaning ductwork, annual inspections of the main unit and replacement filters.

-Oil furnaces are not as popular as they once were due to rising oil prices, but they are still available and are a good choice for areas that experience harsh winter weather.
-Oil furnaces do require a fuel storage tank, which is an additional cost and space consideration for their use.
-However, monthly operating costs are eliminated as you’re only paying for oil when the storage tank is filled — which could be on a quarterly, semi-annual, or even annual basis depending on the size of the tank.
+Oil furnaces are not as popular as they once were because of the volatility in oil prices.
+However, they remain a good choice for areas with harsh winter weather.
+Oil furnaces do require a fuel storage tank, which means an additional cost and space consideration.
+However, monthly operating costs are eliminated because you’re only paying for oil when the storage tank is filled.
+Typically, oil tanks are filled quarterly, semi-annually or even annually depending on the size of the tank.

 Furnace Features: What to Look for When Purchasing a Furnace